 2. When Christmas is Lonely: Reflect and Learn

 In 2 Timothy 4:11, Paul instructs Timothy to bring Mark with him.
 Hopefully, Mark will be of assistance to him.
 This person is none other than John Mark Paul refused to take with him on the second missionary journey.
 Did Paul reflect on his dispute with Barnabas over John Mark while awaiting execution?
 I do not know.
 But I do know his perception of Mark had changed.

 Reflection is the second antidote for loneliness.
-Remember, it’s one thing to dwell in the past but entirely another thing to reflect in the past.
-Someone said, “It’s one thing to look in the rear-view mirror but wholly something else to stare.”
-To stay in the past is to live in regret of your mistakes.
-Reflecting is to learn from the past and to move on to a brighter future.
+Remember, it’s one thing to dwell in the past but entirely another thing to reflect on the past.
+Someone said, “It’s one thing to look in the rear-view mirror but wholly something else to stare at.”
+To stay in the past is to live in regret your mistakes.
+Reflecting is to learn from the past and move on to a brighter future.
 Moses stressed the importance of reflection in the book of Psalm, chapter 90, verse 12.
 “So, teach us to consider our mortality, so that we might live wisely.”
 (NET)